browserengineering/book/book/animations.md

 [^drawtext]: `DrawText`, `DrawRect` etc---the display list commands that don't have recursive children in `cmds`.

-Notice that each paint command can be (individually) drawn to the screen by executing it and the series of *ancestor [visual] effects* on it.
-Thus the tuple (paint command, ancestor effects) suffices to describe that paint command in isolation.
+Notice that each display item can be (individually) drawn to the screen by executing it and the series of *ancestor [visual] effects* on it.
+Thus the tuple (display_item, ancestor effects) suffices to describe that paint command in isolation.
 This tuple is called a *paint chunk*.
 Here is how to generate all the paint chunks from a display list: